SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     gcloud services enable cloudbuild.googleapis.com
     ```

 2. The first step is creating an artifact repository in the cloud.
-You can either do this through the UI or using
+You can either do this through the UI or by using
     `gcloud` in the command line.

     === "UI"